DanielOrourke02/Discord-Bots/Monitor_CPU_Memory/README.md

 Its a simple bot that utilises psutil to monitor the CPU and MEMORY usage and send it back to the user.

-Because this is such a simple script I did the work for free, I would have used slash commands but the guy requested I did it using a prefix.
+Because this is such a simple script I did the work for free.

 `ping` - Check if the bot is online